Migrating PostgreSQL cluster hosts to a different availability zone

 Delete the hosts in the source availability zone:

-- Click the cluster name and open the Hosts tab.
+- Click the name of your cluster and open the Hosts tab.

 Run the following command for each host:

-yc managed-postgresql host delete <host_FQDN> --cluster-name <cluster_name>
+yc managed-postgresql host delete <host_FQDN> --cluster-name <cluster_name>-

 -